aome510/spotify-player/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ""
 ---

+**Is your feature already implemented in the latest `master`?**
+Please go through the [Features REAMDE page](https://github.com/aome510/spotify-player?tab=readme-ov-file#features) to make sure your request feature hasn't been implemented.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]